bluebrown/docker-flask/README.md

 {"id":"60843466092d7c719ec5063b"}
 ```

-A list of all messages can be retrieved on the root endpoint
+A list of all messages can be retrieved on the root endpoint.

 ```console
 $ curl localhost:5000/